And learn more about a rare, underrecognized, and underdiagnosed condition known as ATTR-CM.

 It is important to talk to your doctor about the symptoms you are experiencing.
-They could be caused by something more serious than you realise, like transthyretin amyloid cardiomyopathy (ATTR-CM).
+They could be caused by something more serious than you realize, like transthyretin amyloid cardiomyopathy (ATTR-CM).

 Download a ready-to-use Doctor Discussion Guide here.